mikeydgithub/Pokemon-App/README.md

+# Story
+* As a coder I often wonder what I would be as a pokemon.

 ## Purpose
 * Link your Pokemon profile to your repository.
 You do this to share with your friends and peers to find out who is what pokemon.